mupif/mupif/doc/source/userman.rst

-From the perspective of individual simulation tool, the interface implementation can be achieved

-by means of either direct (native) or indirect implementation.
+From the perspective of individual simulation tool, the interface implementation can be achieved by means of either direct (native) or indirect implementation.

--  **Native implementation** requires a simulation tool written in Python, or a tool with Python interface.
-In this case the Model services will be implemented directly using direct calls to suitable application’s functions and procedures, including necessary internal data conversions.
+-  **Native implementation** of a *Model* interface requires model written in Python, or a model with Python interface.
+In this case the *Model* methods will be implemented directly using direct calls to suitable application’s functions and procedures, including necessary internal data conversions.
 In general, each application (in the form of a dynamically linked library) can be loaded and called, but care must be taken to convert Python data types into target application data types.
-More convenient is to use a wrapping tool (such as Swig [5] or Boost [6]) that can generate a Python interface to the application, generally taking care of data conversions for the basic types.
+More convenient is to use a wrapping tool (such as Swig [11], Boost [12] or PyBind11 [13]) that can generate a Python interface to the application, generally taking care of data conversions for the basic types.
 The result of wrapping is a set of Python functions or classes, representing their application counterparts.
 The user calls an automatically generated Python function which performs data conversion and calls the corresponding native equivalent.

--  **Indirect implementation** is based on wrapper class implementing Model interface that implements the interface indirectly, using, for example, simulation tool scripting or I/O capabilities.
+-  **Indirect implementation** of a *Model* interface is based on wrapper class implementing Model interface that implements the interface indirectly, using, for example, simulation tool scripting or I/O capabilities.
 In this case the application is typically standalone application, executed by the